Crucify Jesus or Barabbas? Pilate Sends Jesus to be Crucified in Matthew 27 - The Easter Story

 Then he released Barabbas for them; but after having Jesus scourged, he handed Him over to be crucified. – Matthew 27:11-26

-Pilot Washes His Hands and Barabbas is Spared – Jesus is Convicted
+Pilot Washes His Hands and Spares Barabbas – Jesus is Convicted

 The Role of Barabbas

 The other side of this story is Barabbas.
-He was guilty of the very crime Jesus was accused of; leading a rebellion against the Roman government.
+He commited the very crime Jesus was accused of; leading a rebellion against the Roman government.
+Fact is, Barabbas was a member of the revolutionary group known as the Zealots, who were known for their anti-Roman views.

-This points to Barabbas actually becoming a hero to the Jews.
+With this being the case, Barabbas became a hero to the Jews.

-Once they realized Jesus was not the one to overthrow the rule of the Romans as many thought on Palm Sunday, He fell out of favor with the people.
+On the other hand, once they realized Jesus was not sent to overthrow the Romans as many thought on Palm Sunday, the people deserted Him.

-Add this to the priests and religious leaders accusing Him of blasphemy and there is a lethal combination to create a mob.
+Add this fact to the priests and religious leaders accusing Him of blasphemy and the lethal combination creates a mob.

 People’s Choice

-The stage was set.
-Crowds are fickle and mobs seldom make the right decisions so they called for the release of Barabbas and the death of the Christ.
+Let’s set the stage.
+Crowds are fickle and mobs seldom make the right decisions.
+So, they called for Barabbas’ release and the death of Christ.
+Ultimately, the people chose Barabbas and executed Jesus.

 What about Us?